Skip to content

 );

-await running.waitForResultPayload(); // await the client's ack like any action
+await running.waitForResultPayload(); // wait for the client's reply, just like any action

 delivered++;